A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

-Figure~\ref{fig:overlap_hist} shows that menus pinning down a unique decisive rule are rare ($\Pr[N_{\mathrm{cons}}(A)=1]\approx 0.16\%$), while the average number of rules both active and consistent with the majority direction is $\E[N_{\mathrm{cons}}(A)]\approx 5.8$, with about $9.5$ rules active per menu.
-The gate therefore learns selection among genuinely competing procedures.
+On average, about $5.8$ rules are both active and consistent with the majority choice direction per menu, and about $9.5$ rules are active; menus pinning down a unique decisive rule are rare ($0.16\%$).
+The gate therefore learns selection among genuinely competing procedures (see Appendix Figure~\ref{fig:overlap_hist} for the full distribution).